polito-WA1-2026-exam/exam-1-last-race-camillepesentibolo/README.md

 }
 ```

-- Error response (422 Unprocessable Entity): Sent when the route payload is missing or is not formatted as an array.
+- Error response (422 Unprocessable Entity): sent when the route payload is missing or is not formatted as an array

 ## Database Tables